imoldfella/dgn/packages/ui/src/tool/readme.md

-What I want to build is a Qwik site editor; a playground with many pages.
+What I want to build is a Qwik site editor; a playground with many pages. pages from a database (sqlite to start? rust+opfs? leanstore? c++/emscripten)

 When I invoke the editor, it must then pull pages from the content app, first as html, then with a button, as source (maybe json source primarily).

 The useTask for the editor needs to request a page from the content app.
 To run offline, this means that the content server must run in a worker.